python/cpython/Doc/library/argparse.rst

 The :mod:`argparse` module makes it easy to write user-friendly command-line interfaces.
 The program defines what arguments it requires, and :mod:`argparse` will figure out how to parse those out of :data:`sys.argv`.
 The :mod:`argparse` module.
-Moreover, it automatically generates the `help` and `usage messages` and `issues errors` when users provide invalid arguments to the program.
+Moreover, it automatically generates the help, usage messages and issues errors when users provide invalid arguments to the program.

 Core Functionality